monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 ![settings-wallet](media/black_settings-wallet.png)

-(1) **Close this wallet:** Click here to safely close the current
+(1) **Close this wallet:** Click here to safely close the current wallet
-    wallet\
+    and open the main menu.\
 (2) **Create a view-only wallet:** Click here to generate a view-only
-    (or audit) wallet, which is capable to see existing outgoing transactions and all incoming transactions.
-See this [user-guide](https://getmonero.org/resources/user-guides/view_only.html)
+    (or audit) wallet file, which is capable to see all incoming transactions.
+In order to display the real balance, you must also import the key images from your normal wallet into your view-only wallet.
+The view-only wallet will be created with the same password as the current wallet.
+See this
+    [user-guide](https://getmonero.org/resources/user-guides/view_only.html)
     for more information.\
 (3) **Show seed & keys:** This button will redirect you to the [Seed and
     keys](#seed-and-keys) tab.\
-(4) **Rescan wallet balance:** Click here to rescan the blockchain for
+(4) **Rescan wallet balance:** Click here to rescan all spent outputs
-    all the transaction. *Note: You will lose any information not stored on the blockchain (this includes destination addresses, tx secret keys, tx notes, etc.)*\
+    from your wallet, updating your wallet balance.
+If your balance is still incorrect, you probably will have to resync your wallet after changing the wallet restore height to a restore height before the height of the first transaction to your wallet.
+To do this, go to the Settings \> Info page, Wallet restore height, and click on the (Change) link.\
-(5) **Change wallet password:** Click here to change your password.
+(5) **Change wallet password:** Click here to change the password of
+    your wallet file.\
+(6) **Enter merchant mode:** Click here to open Monero GUI's
+    business-friendly mode.

 ### Interface

 ![settings\_interface](media/black_settings-interface.png)

-The `Interface` tab is where you can adjust the settings of the GUI wallet.
-The most important options are:
+The `Interface` tab is where you can adjust appearance and security settings of the GUI wallet.
+The options are:

+(1) **Custom decorations:** Switch custom window decorations.\
+(2) **Check for updates periodically:** Enable this option if you want
+    your wallet to periodically check if a new version is available.
-(1) **Hide balance:** If you are running your wallet in public, you may
+(3) **Hide balance:** Will display your balance as ?.?? in the balance
-    want to hide its balance.
-This can be useful for point of sales systems.\
-(2) **Enable Payment ID:** Long payment IDs are disabled by default.
-    Click here to enable it.
-This can be useful for transfers to exchanges that require a long payment ID such as Binance (at the time of writing).
-Using long payment IDs is detrimental to your privacy.
-Please ask services that still use this deprecated feature to use subaddresses instead.\
+    card.
+It is a useful privacy feature if you are running your wallet in a public place, as a point of sales system, or if you have to take a screenshot or record your screen to someone.\
-(3) **Light theme:** Switch to the light theme.\
+(4) **Light theme:** Switch between light and dark themes.\
+(5) **Ask for password before sending a transaction:** Disable this
+    option if you don't want to type your password every time a transaction is sent.
+This option is enabled by default.\
+(6) **Autosave:** When enabled, your wallet file will be saved
+    automatically, every 10 minutes (default) or at an interval of your choice.
+This option is enabled by default.\
-(4) **Lock wallet:** Set this to automatically lock your wallet after N
+(7) **Lock wallet on inactivity:** Set this to automatically lock your
-    minutes of inactivity.
+    wallet after N minutes of inactivity.
 This ensures no one is able to use your wallet while you are away from keyboard.\
-(5) **Enable displaying balance in other currencies:** Gives you the
+(8) **Enable displaying balance in other currencies:** Gives you the
-    possibility to display your balance also in other currencies.
-You can select the price source and the currency you prefer (*USD* or *EUR*).
+    possibility to also display your balance, the transaction amount and transaction fee in other currencies.
+You can select the price source and the currency you prefer (currently only *USD* and *EUR* are supported).

 ### Local Node